TITLE Webmaster-University Advancement

 Experience: At least one year of experience in web page design and development is required.

 Skills: Must be able to effectively communicate and collaborate with diverse constituencies with varying levels of technical knowledge.
 Effective interpersonal, organizational and team building skills are required.
 Strong oral and written communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 An understanding of HTML, Java scripting, and streaming technologies is preferred.
 An understanding of accessibility issues related to disabled users is preferred.
 Work experience in higher education is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES